stanford-ssi/quail-python-gui/README.md

 Getting Started
 ---------------
-Running 'setup.py' will automatically check for and install all required Python modules listed in the 'requirements.txt' file.
+All required modules and minimum versions are listed in 'requirements.txt' - to ensure that you have all required modules, run 'python -m pip install -r requirements.txt' in your terminal.

 To run the application, double-click 'QuailDashboard_v1,1.py' in File Explorer or run 'python QuailDashboard_v1,1.py' in your preferred terminal.